 This conference builds on fresh work on reference—or how the text refers to a world outside of the text—in order to rethink the aesthetics and politics of nineteenth-century Irish literature.
 Responding to a set of shared readings, participants will ask big questions:

-Thank you to Villanova's CLAS Faculty Research and Development Grant program, the Center for Irish Studies, Villanova’s English department, P19, and Sara Maurer for their generous support of this conference.
+Thank you to Villanova's CLAS Faculty Research and Development Grant program, the Center for Irish Studies, Villanova’s English department, the Provost's Office, Teaching and Learning, P19, and Sara Maurer for their generous support of this conference.